MicrosoftDocs/msteams-docs/msteams-platform/concepts/design/personal-apps.md

 ## Manage a personal tab

-On the left side of Teams, users can right click the personal app to pin, remove, and configure other app options.
+On the left side of Teams, users can right-click the personal app to pin, remove, and configure other app options.

 :::image type="content" source="../../assets/images/personal-apps/manage-personal-tab.png" alt-text="Example shows options for managing a personal app." border="false":::